-• Physical Most children will collect cuts and bruises in their daily life, and certainly through their involvement with sport.
-In sports where advantages are gained by delaying the onset of puberty, drugs may be used to retard normal development.
-In other sports where strength, power and speed are key attributes then there is the potential for the use of performance enhancing drugs.
-Again in sports where participants are required to qualify to compete in weight based categories young and vulnerable competitors may be required to 'sweat off' weight in a short period of time.
-Medically all of these could result in serious medical disorders e.g. anorexia or osteoporosis.
-Children and vulnerable adults should be deterred from competing or training if they are suffering from an injury or illness until they are recovered.
+- Neglect: This is where adults are consistently or regularly failing to meet a child's basic physical or psychological needs.
+It is likely to result in serious impairment of the child's health or development.
+It can go unnoticed for a long time, yet have lasting and very damaging effects on children, causing them to develop and mature more slowly, or finding difficulties in socialising and making friends. - In terms of sporting needs, it may be when an athlete's personal or intimate requirements are ignored, particularly if they are disabled, or where an athlete is not cared for in a way appropriate or according to their needs.
+It could also mean failing to ensure they are safe or exposing them to harm. - Physical Abuse: Most children will collect cuts and bruises in their daily life, and certainly through their involvement with sport.
+In sports where advantages are gained by delaying the onset of puberty, drugs may be used to delay normal development.
+In other sports where strength, power and speed are key attributes, then there is the potential for the use of performance enhancing drugs. - Again, in sports where participants are required to qualify to compete in weight-based categories, young and vulnerable competitors may be required to 'sweat off' weight in a short period of time.
+Medically, all of these could result in serious medical disorders e.g. anorexia or osteoporosis.
+Children should be deterred from competing or training, if they are suffering from an injury or illness until they are recovered.

-For sport it might also occur if a person is forced to train beyond their capabilities or the intensity of training disregards an individual's ability/impairment.
+For sport it might also occur if a person is forced to train beyond their capabilities, or the intensity of training disregards an individual's ability/impairment.
 Physical abuse may also occur through encouraging the inappropriate use of substances to stimulate performance.